george-shammar/Legend_of_the_Seeker/README.md

 ### World Scene
 - Your primary objective is to win with as much points as possible so as to feature on the Leader Board.
-- At the World Scene (The first scene), you are expectec to gather as much fruits (points) as possible.
-Each fruit gathered has 100 points.
+- At the World Scene (The first scene), you are expected to gather as much fruits (points) as possible.
+Each fruit gathered is 100 points.
 - While gathering the fruits (points), you must not get touched by the bouncing spike balls, else you enter the Battle Scene to fight the Dragons immediately.
-- At the World Scene, the difficulty level increases with the number of fruits you have gathered as the number of spike balls you have to avoid is incremented with increasing points.
+- At the World Scene, the difficulty level increases with the number of fruits you have gathered.
+The number of spike balls you have to avoid is incremented with increasing points you have gathered.
-- You'll eventually get touched by the spike balls and then you'll move to the Battle Scene.
+- Eventually, you'll get touched by the spike balls and then you'll move to the Battle Scene - TO FIGHT.

 ### Battle Scene
 - In this scene, you have to defeat two dragons while making sure you don't loose much points.